-Glastonbury differs from "arena" style festivals like Reading and V in that, with the exception of the car parks, the campervan fields and a few crew and specialist boutique campsites, the whole festival is entirely within the main fence.
-Once you enter through the gates, you don't have to leave again until the Monday afternoon and you can pretty much wander freely wherever you want to go other than the backstage, traders' and crew areas.
+Glastonbury differs from "arena" style festivals like Reading and V in that, with the exception of the car parks, the campervan fields, some crew camping, Worthy View and the specialist glamping campsites, the whole festival is entirely within the main fence.
+Once you enter through the gates, you don't have to leave again until the Monday afternoon and you can pretty much wander freely wherever you want other than the backstage, traders' and crew areas.
 You are able to camp in any of the designated public camping areas provided they have not already reached their allotted capacity when you get there.

 This is far and away the most Frequently Asked Question of all so please excuse me if I dwell on the subject for a little while.
 I suggest that anybody who doesn't get excited about looking at lots and lots of photos of tents in fields might like to move right along to the next section at this point because every year since I first started this project in 2004 I have made an annual tour around the site taking pictures in the various camping fields so that I can actually show you what they are like as well as giving you a little description of a few of the pros and cons of each one.

 When people find a campsite they like they tend to return to the same spot year after year.
-In fact a survey of festival goers in 2009 showed that no less than 60% had returned to the same place they were the previous year so it's well worth giving this subject some serious consideration in advance rather than leaving things to chance when you get there.
+In fact a survey of festival goers a few years ago showed that no less than 60% had returned to the same place they were the previous year so it's well worth giving this subject some serious consideration in advance rather than leaving things to chance when you get there.

 There is no right or wrong answer to this question as everybody has different ideas as to what makes a perfect campsite.
 Some want a good night’s sleep and I would therefore advise heading towards the more remote areas to the western side of the site which will be comparatively quieter.
 Others want to be close to their favourite stage or entertainment area and more still want to be in night time Party Central.
-Your choice may be restricted by how far you are prepared to walk to your campsite once you get in through the gates and late arrivals will find that there will be a considerably reduced choice of fields which still have camping space available.
+Your choice may be restricted by which pedestrian gate you enter the site through and how far you are prepared to walk to your campsite once you get in.
+Later arrivals will also find that there will be a considerably reduced choice of fields which still have camping space available.

-Have a look at the GlastoEarth Map for reference and we'll work our way anti-clockwise around the site starting in the top right hand corner.
-To give you a rough idea of how quickly the various fields fill up most of these photos were taken sometime between 11am and 2pm on the Thursday in either 2011 or 2013.
+Take a look at the GlastoEarth Map for reference and we'll work our way anti-clockwise around the site starting in the top right hand corner.
+To give you a rough idea of how quickly the various fields fill up most of these photos were taken sometime between 11am and 2pm on the Thursday in either 2015 or 2016.

 There is an area known as Cockmill Meadow in the north eastern corner of the site which is specifically reserved for Family Camping.
 There is no designated ratio of adults to children in any group so families and friends without children are able to camp together here but please bear in mind that this area is popular and space is limited so people without kids in tow should look elsewhere.
 In fact the area available for public camping in this field was reduced considerably in 2011 due to the expansion of the recycling area at the top of the hill.
 Also note that the field is traversed by a set of power lines which can hum and crackle quite alarmingly when it is wet.

-Cockmill Meadow is entered almost immediately from Gate B but this is quite difficult to access for the majority of ticket holders so alternatively use the Eastern (Blue) Car Parks and enter the site at Gate C, turning right up the track that runs uphill between the Acoustic Tent and the Kidz Field (you can just make out the big helter-skelter to the left of the photo above).
+Cockmill Meadow is entered almost immediately from Gate B but this is quite difficult to access for the majority of ticket holders unless you manage to get your self into the Eastern "Purple" car parks, so alternatively use the "Blue" Car Parks and enter the site at Gate C, turning right up the track which runs uphill between the Acoustic Tent and the Kidz Field (you can clearly see the big helter-skelter in the Kidz Field in the photo above).
 It's a long hike from the Western Gates A and D so people entering via those gates with their kids may find it more convenient to choose the alternative Family Camping area in Wicket Ground.
 Later arrivals will also find that Wicket Ground will still have masses of space available long after Cockmill Meadow is full.

 This photo is taken from the often appropriately named Muddy Lane, which runs up the Eastern side of Big Ground and is looking directly down the hill towards the Pyramid Stage.
 This and the adjacent fields afford the best access to the main stage as well as some pretty spectacular views across the southern part of the site.

-Big Ground and the other fields on the hill that overlooks the Pyramid tend to fill up fairly rapidly on the Wednesday as they are popular with those who like to be close to the action on the main stage.
-Big Ground also has the benefit of the only public flushing loos as well as the Bank and the Church.
-All of these may be found towards the top of the field near to the farmhouse.
+Big Ground and the other fields on the hill which overlooks the Pyramid tend to fill up fairly rapidly on the Wednesday as they are popular with those who like to be close to the action on the main stage.

 Here we are looking downhill over the flatter area of Kidney Mead, which is also handy for the Pyramid Stage as well as the Acoustic Stage, the Cider Bus, William's Green and the main central market areas.
 However it is also close to some of the busiest toilets on the site so make sure that you camp well clear of these to avoid noise & nasty niffs.
 Try to access the site via Gate C if you are planning to camp here.

 Row Mead looks out directly over the Pyramid Field and it is therefore very popular with those who like to watch and listen to the acts on the main stage from the comfort of their own encampments.
-The area available for camping here was actually reduced quite significantly in 2013, presumably to cater for the enormous crowd who were anticipated to watch the Rolling Stones' headline set on the Saturday night.
-It'll be interesting to see whether this is a permanent change or if the area returns to its usual dimensions in 2014.
+The area available for camping here was reduced quite significantly in 2013.
+I assumed at the time that this was purely to cater for the enormous crowd who were anticipated to watch the Rolling Stones' headline set on the Saturday night that year, but it appears to be a permanent change as the same area has been roped off again in the subsequent years.

 This is Hawkwell, which sits on the slope immediately below Worthy Farm.
-As you can see it’s on a very steep incline and some of those tents at the top must be pitched at a 45 degree angle which can’t possibly be conducive to a comfortable night’s sleep.
+As you can see it’s on a very steep incline and some of those tents near the top of the hill must be pitched at something approaching a 45 degree angle which can’t possibly be conducive to a comfortable night’s sleep.

-Moving further westward and looking uphill away from the Pyramid Stage, this is Michael's Mead.
-Like the adjacent Hawkwell, Michael's Mead can be very steep in places.
+Moving further westward and looking downhill toward the Pyramid Stage, this is Michael's Mead.
+Like the adjacent Hawkwell, Michael's Mead can be quite steep in places.
 This area is fairly central and so is just as accessible from the Festival Bus Station at Gate A as it is from the Eastern Gates B & C.

 This is Spring Ground, which is home to the Disabled Camping Area, and has a concrete ramp at the entrance to the field in order to make wheelchair access easier.
 The Disabled Camping area is reserved for people with permanent disabilities and their carers.
 Campervans are also allowed in this field for disabled visitors.
 Make sure you register well in advance in order to be able to camp here.
 There’s more details on facilities for the disabled together with some useful links for first hand experiences later on in Part 4.